NessajCN/opens1/README.md

 ## Release Notes

-First alpha version.

-### 0.0.1

-Initial alpha version.

-### 0.0.2

-Add logo.

-### 0.0.3

-Fix issues when posting.
+The extension is in early Alpha version.

 ### 0.0.4

-Fix unicode display error.
+- Fix unicode display error.
-Add menu button for turning thread page.
+- Add menu button for turning thread page.

 ---